bruceblink/it-tools/README.md

 Especially for UI improvements and translation.
 And for anything else.

+Want to support this fork of IT Tools: [Buy me a coffee](https://www.buymeacoffee.com/sharevb)

 ## HTTPS is recommanded

 Some tools like PGP encryption rely on WebCrypto API that is only available in HTTPS/SSL.
 Also, if you want to use PWA, HTTPS is required.